Betty Cody

-Betty Cody (August 17, 1921 – July 1, 2014) was a Canadian-born country music singer.
+Betty Cody (born Rita Francis Coté; August 17, 1921 – July 1, 2014) was a Canadian-born country music singer.
 Her notable singles include the 1952 RCA releases "Tom Tom Yodel" and "I Found Out More Than You Ever Knew", and "Please Throw Away The Glass" released by RCA in 1954.
 In 1979, Cody was inducted into the Maine Country Music Hall Of Fame.

 Early years

 She was born Rita Francis Coté to Alphonse and Albina Coté in Sherbrooke, Quebec, Canada, the sixth of 11 children.
 When still a child she moved to Auburn, Maine.

 Career

 In 1940, Betty Cody married Harold Breau, a musician who performed as Hal Lone Pine.
 The couple started performing together and she adopted the stage name of Betty Cody.
 The couple moved to New Brunswick in 1948 and Cody signed a contract with RCA Records in the early 1950s.
 In 1952 she had her hit in the U.S. country charts with "Tom Tom Yodel".
 Her 1953 hit single "I Found Out More Than You Ever Knew" reached No. 10 on the Billboard country chart.
 In 1957, the Breau family moved to Winnipeg, Manitoba, where they performed on CTV Television.
 Slim Andrews, the chair on the board of directors of the Maine Country Music Hall of Fame called her "the number one country singer to ever go out of the state of Maine."